Airspeed Envoy: Design

 The Airspeed Envoy was a twin-engined low-wing cabin monoplane of all-wood construction apart from fabric covered control surfaces.
 It had a rearward retracting main undercarriage with a fixed tailwheel.
 Having been designed from the onset as a twin-engined development of the company's earlier Courier, numerous commonalities were shared between the two aircraft, including near-identical wooden construction, the same outer wing panels and the main undercarriage.

 The airframe had a plywood exterior while the structure was composed of wood as well and was considered to be conventional for the era.
 In a typical configuration, the cabin could accommodate eight passengers along with a single pilot, while the Envoy's normal fuel capacity was 78 gallons, accommodated within a pair of aluminium tanks in the centre section.
 A separate aft compartment was normally used to store baggage, accessible via an exterior door on the starboard side of the aircraft.
 If the optional lavatory was installed, a reduced maximum capacity of six passengers was necessary.
 Passenger access to the cabin was via a single door on the port side of the aircraft.

 The wing of Envoy changed between models, with early-built aircraft not featuring flaps unlike later production models.
-It also featured outboard extension wings, which could optionally accommodate a pair of additional 30 galloon fuel tanks to extend the aircraft's range.
-The wing's center section was integral with the aircraft's semi-monocoque fuselage, possessing an aspect radio of 8.16, a mean dihedral of 5 degrees, and an incidence of 2 degrees at the fuselage.
+It also featured outboard extension wings, which could optionally accommodate a pair of additional 30 gallon fuel tanks to extend the aircraft's range.
+The wing's center section was integral with the aircraft's semi-monocoque fuselage, possessing an aspect ratio of 8.16, a mean dihedral of 5 degrees, and an incidence of 2 degrees at the fuselage.

 The Envoy was powered by a range of engines across its various models.
 While initial aircraft were furnished with a pair of Wolseley Aries engines, other models were equipped with powerplants such as the Armstrong Siddeley Cheetah V and Armstrong Siddeley Lynx IVC radial engines.
 Regardless of the engine used, each was accommodated within an appropriate cowling, typically a short chord Townend ring, but also wider chord cowlings with and without blisters for cylinder heads.